 - It took two weeks but I finally found the RGB Parade.
 Still like color correcting in MC better but love how the RGB Parade looks and works in Premiere.

 The next two paragraphs are completely personal opinions about Premiere and Media Composer.
+Again, these are based on my first impressions of Premiere Pro faster only two weeks using the software.
 Take them for what they are – an opinion based on one’s experience.

 I love Media Composer.
 Two weeks in Premiere makes me love MC even more.
 But Premiere isn’t so terrible.
 Most of my issues are just because I don’t know how to do things.
 This is my fault; not Premiere’s.
 I’m sure my personal opinions will change.
 I get upset when I know what I want to do but I can’t.
 So I blame the NLE, not it’s operator.

 I love the rigidity of MC – I’ve build two different media departments around it.
 Premiere seems fluid…which is good and bad.
 Depends on how you look at it.
-Premiere seems to be “up with the times” while Media Composer is still old school.
+My first impressions of Premiere Pro have me feeling that it seems to be “up with the times” while Media Composer is still old school.
 Maybe is it time for me to be “hip”?

 I hope you enjoyed this look at my first impressions of Premiere Pro.
 If you’re new around here I’d love for you to go here and sign up to receive email updates about new posts and get the Video Editor’s Digest – a weekly newsletter with tips, tricks, resources, links, opinions and more about becoming the best editor you can be.